AlgoMaster Logo

 Intuition

-Instead of an array that covers every possible key, we use a much smaller array (say, size 769) and a hash function to map each key to a bucket index: bucket = key % 769.
-Multiple keys can map to the same bucket, and that's called a collision.
+Instead of an array that covers every possible key, we use a much smaller array (size 769) and a hash function to map each key to a bucket index: bucket = key % 769.
+Multiple keys can map to the same bucket, which is a collision.

 To handle collisions, each bucket stores a linked list of (key, value) pairs.
-When we put a new key, we hash it to find the bucket, then walk the list to either update an existing entry or append a new one.
-Get and remove work the same way: hash to find the bucket, then search the list.
+To put a key, we hash it to find the bucket, then walk the list to either update an existing entry or insert a new one.
+Get and remove work the same way: hash to the bucket, then search the list.

-This is exactly how java.util.HashMap, Python's dict, and most real-world hash tables work at their core (though production implementations add dynamic resizing, better hash functions, and tree-based buckets for degenerate cases).
+This is the core mechanism behind java.util.HashMap and Python's dict, though production implementations add dynamic resizing, stronger hash functions, and tree-based buckets for degenerate cases.

 Algorithm